 The chemicals workforce today is experiencing exponential change on multiple fronts.
-Whether due to the growing skills gap, the rapid evolution of technology, or the continued impact of COVID-19, the chemicals and materials industry must undergo significant transformations across four levers—sustainability, digitalization, recoded careers, and organizational agility—if it is to adapt to the future of work.
+Whether due to the growing skills gap, the rapid evolution of technology, or the continued impact of COVID-19, the chemicals and materials industry must undergo significant transformations across four levers—sustainability, digitalisation, recoded careers, and organisational agility—if it is to adapt to the future of work.

 The skills gap

 As of now, there aren’t expected to be enough science, technology, engineering, and math (STEM) graduates to fill skilled positions for chemical engineers, researchers and scientists.
 Additionally, as much as 25% of the industry’s workforce will likely be eligible to retire in the next five years, further widening the gap and making the reimagining of talent attraction and retention strategies that much more urgent.

 Technologies such as artificial intelligence (AI) and robotics are rapidly changing chemical industry workplaces and creating shifts in job roles.
 R&D and specialised customer solutions and services have become the differentiating factors in companies’ ability to compete.
 The question is: How can technological advancement be deployed not as a substitute, but rather as a key to unlocking human potential?

 Pandemic-related digital disruptions in the transportation, computers and electronics, semiconductors, agriculture, and housing and construction markets are affecting business models and changing the future of work in chemicals.
 Moreover, COVID-19’s economic downturn is not only driving fast-growing specialty chemicals businesses to compete with relatively stable industries, but also slowing down employment.